djessich/cookbook-pyload/README.md

 ### I want to execute this cookbooks tests.
 What do I need to do?

-We have provided a file called [TESTING.md](https://github.com/gridtec/cookbook-pyload/blob/master/TESTING.md) where you can find information on how to test this cookbook.
+We have provided an information file, so see [TESTING.md](https://github.com/gridtec/cookbook-pyload/blob/master/TESTING.md) where you can find information on how to test this cookbook.
 We also suggest, that you have a look at [Travis CI](https://travis-ci.org/gridtec/cookbook-pyload), to see all tests we are currently executing to test this cookbook.

 ### I want to contribute.
 What do I need to do?